 4 free & easy ways to promote your dog-friendly property with social media

-In 2020 it's expected that over 50% of travellers plan to travel this year with their four-legged companions.
+In February 2020 the PDSA Animal Wellbeing (PAW) Report found that 10.1 million people own a dog.
+With the pandemic creating the perfect conditions for people to get a puppy, it will be interesting to see how much that figure has grown in the past year.
 With that said, it’s no surprise that the supply and demand for pet-friendly accommodation has sky-rocketed over the last few years, becoming less of a niche and more of a standard across B&Bs, holiday homes and hotels alike.
 If you’re still weighing up the pros and cons of offering a pet-friendly staycation to your guests, then take a look at one of our other blogs, how pet friendly became the perfect formula.

 Now more than ever, British holidaymakers are demanding a ‘home-from-home’ feel, and it would appear that no home is complete without man’s best friend.
 We might sound biased given Out of Eden’s own love for dogs, but the trend for dog-friendly accommodation shows no signs of slowing down any time soon.
 With the added guilt and extra cost of checking pets into kennels or paying for a cat or dog sitter, being dog-friendly has become a non-negotiable factor for many holidaymakers, and one that many hospitality providers are happy to oblige when it gives an opportunity for increased revenue.